 Those Its, or strange Selves, represent new, strange, independent entities which can cause strange, second-rate Realities (general and personal) and thus also mental disorders.

 If the entire psyche (i.e. all aspects of the psyche) is involved in this process, psychotic symptoms may ensue.
 If, however, these events only affect one or a small number of aspects, then, depending on the nature of these aspects, symptoms will arise which are 'merely' neurotic, psychosomatic, or of another category.
 In my opinion, these diseases can only be explained if they are based on disturbances in the absolute sphere of a person.
 If a person can accept problems as a part of life, considering them to be only of relative importance, it is highly unlikely that this person will succumb to a mental illness.
-However, when 'something' Relative is absolutized, becomes established as an Absolute, this Absolute will function as an It or strange Self which determines the person.
-This "something" will be given too absolute a status, whilst the person will be attributed too relative a status.
+However, when 'something' Relative is absolutized and becomes established as an Absolute, this Absolute will function as an It or strange Self which determines the person.
+This "something" will be given too absolute a status, while the person will be attributed too relative a status.
 This “something“ will attain too much independence, while the person will become too dependent.
 This “something“ will become the subject, while the person becomes its object.
 This “something“ will become personified, while the person will become 'something'.
 This “something“ will dominate the person and not the person the `something´.
 This is the “victory“ of the Relative over a person.

 To understand the genesis of such disorders, it is important to look into a process, that I name 'Spreading and compression'.

 By spreading, every inversion may cause multiple disorders, just as a disorder may be caused by a variety of different inversions.

-This process is explained in more detail in the part 'Metapsychiatry'.
+This process is explained in more detail in part 'Metapsychiatry'.

-As described in the part 'PSYCHIATRY' and summarized in the 'Summary table', these 'Its' or strange-Selves can cause various diseases.
+As described in part 'PSYCHIATRY' and summarized in the 'Summary table', these 'Its' or strange-Selves can cause various diseases.

 It is in particular at the example of schizophrenic psychoses that this becomes most obvious.
 From this point of view, I think the problem of the psychodynamic genesis of psychoses is solved theoretically and in principle.